Nicozheng/fullstack-nanodegree-vm/README.md

+Readme
+=============
 this folder store code for udacity class [intro to relational database]
-=============

 last changed in 2016 Sep 7th, by Nico.